 Six ways to support and empower Alberta’s women entrepreneurs

-By ATB Financial 25 March 2021 5 min read
+By ATB Financial 9 March 2023 4 min read

+Let’s help our province’s female entrepreneurs narrow the gap and grow their businesses.
 Here are a few ways that you can show your support.

 2. Support them on social media

-3. Offer your expertise
+3. Offer support in your area expertise

 4. Be a champion for women-owned businesses